rzbrk/PerlPress/README.md

 in your home directory.
 * Edit ~/.perlpress.conf to suit your needs.
 If you have choosen other directories, change accordingly.
-* Ensure your MySQL/MariaDB is running properly.
-On my Fedora machine this can be done by the command
-`service mysqld status | grep "Active:"`.
-In the answer line you should read something like "Active: active (running) since ...".
-* Now change to the directory ~/PerlPress/example/db/.
-Here you find a file named init_db.sh.
-Keep the MySQL root's password (may in general differ from that of system's root!) at hand and execute the script to set up the database.

 Now, you are finished!
 You have a complete little example project defined.